ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

 4. **The Map Function** of the index.

   * In the above example, the index will go over documents from the `Products` collection and will only index documents whose `Discontinued` property is _'true'_.
-    At **query time**, when querying this index, these resulting documents can be searched on and be further filtered by the **Index Entries** defined.

   * Note: The range of documents from which the query on this index will supply results will be on only Products collection documents that have _'true'_ in the _'Discontinued'_ document field property.
 If the index was defined without the _'where'_ clause, but only using _'from p in docs.Products'_,